 Buying your first car is arguably the most exciting thing about passing your driving test, but it can also be a daunting experience especially because it's something you've never done before.
-After buying a house, a car is the most expensive thing you're likely to own so you want to make the right choice.
+It's likely that you're going to be spending more money on your first can than most things in your life up to this point, so you want to make the right choice.

 As a new driver, there are a number of criteria you should take into consideration when choosing your first car:

 - Economical to run

 - Easy to drive

 Unfortunately, when you're a new driver insurance is going to be one of your biggest costs.
 You should look for a vehicle from the lower insurance groups (1 - 10) in order to keep the costs as low as you can.
 These tend to be smaller cars with smaller engines.

 Until you start to accrue no claims discounts, it's best to limit yourself in terms of the models you're considering in order to cut costs.
 Generally, a lack of experience is the main cause for insurance premiums to be so high.
 As a result, it might be worthwhile to consider having a black box fitted to your vehicle.